chrispalazzolo/3dstojs/README.md

 Notes
 -----
-Since the .3ds file format isn't publicly available this parser might not parse all data in .3ds file.
-If you feel like not all of the data in the file was parse.
-Use the `options` parameter to help figure out what chunks are were not parsed.
+Since the .3ds file format isn't publicly available this parser might not parse all data in your .3ds file.
+If you feel like not all of the data in the file was parse; use the `options` parameter to help figure out what chunks were not parsed.

 The best option setup for unparsed/unkown chunks:
 ```javascript